benlau/quickpromise/README.md

 ===================================
 [![Build Status](https://travis-ci.org/benlau/quickpromise.svg?branch=master)](https://travis-ci.org/benlau/quickpromise)

 The Promise object is widely used for deferred and asynchronous computation in Javascript Application.
 "Quick Promise” is a library that provides Promise object in QML way.
 It comes with a Promise component with signal and property.
-It could be resolved via a binary expression ,  another promise object, then trigger your callback by QueuedConnection.
+It could be resolved via a binary expression,  another promise object, then trigger your callback by QueuedConnection.

 Moreover, it also provides Promise as Javascript object that don’t need to declare in QML way.
 The API is fully compliant with  [Promises/A+](https://promisesaplus.com/) specification (Passed all the test cases) and therefore it just works like many other Promise solution for Javascript application.